These Tests Confirm our Corrosion Control Treatments Work

-Water becomes corrosive at lower pH values (<7.0 pH units).
-In addition, the corrosion treatment chemical added to the water (orthophosphate) works best at a pH range of 7.0 to 8.0.
-The Washington Aqueduct, who treats the water, is required to maintain a pH leaving the plant between 7.4 and 8.0.
-DC Water monitors for pH in the distribution system daily to ensure these levels stay within the optimum range for orthophosphate.
-DC Water also set a more stringent range of 7.4 to 7.8 to target in the distribution system.
+Water can become corrosive at lower pH values.
+In addition, the corrosion treatment chemical added to the water, orthophosphate, works best at a pH range of 7.0 to 8.0.
+The Washington Aqueduct is required to maintain a pH between 7.4 and 8.0 for water leaving the treatment plant.
+DC Water monitors the pH in the distribution system daily to ensure these levels stay within the optimum range for orthophosphate.
+DC Water has set a target range of 1.0 to 4.5 mg/L orthophosphate to target in the distribution system.

-The graphs below shows the maximum, average, and minimum results for pH on a monthly basis and orthophosphate on a quarterly basis, over the past year collected at compliance monitoring sites in DC Water's distribution system.
+The graphs below shows the maximum, average, and minimum results for pH on a monthly basis and orthophosphate on a quarterly basis.
 The top and bottom of the lines represents the maximum and minimum values.
-The black dash in the middle of the line represents the average value.top
+The black dash in the middle of the line represents the average value.